Ontong Java Plateau

 When eruption of lava had finished, the Ontong Java–Manihiki–Hikurangi plateau covered 1% of Earth's surface and represented a volume of 80 e6km3 of basaltic magma.

-This "Ontong Java event", first proposed in 1991, represents the largest volcanic event of the past 200 million years, with a magma eruption rate estimated at up to 22 km3 per year over 3 million years, several times larger than the Deccan Traps.
+This "Ontong Java event", first proposed in 1991, represents the largest volcanic event of the past 200 million years, with a magma eruption rate estimated at up to 22 km3 per year over 3 million years, for a total several times larger than the Deccan Traps.

 The smooth surface of the OJP is punctuated by seamounts such as the Ontong Java Atoll, one of the largest atolls in the world.

 Geological setting

 The OJP covers 1.5 e6km2, roughly the size of Alaska.
 It reaches up to 1700 m below sea level but has an average depth closer to 2000–3000 m.
 It is bounded by Lyra Basin to the northwest, East Mariana Basin to the north, Nauru Basin to the northeast, and the Ellice Basin to the southeast.
 The OJP has collided with the Solomon Islands island arc and now lies on the inactive Vitiaz Trench and the Pacific–Australian plate boundary.

 The high plateau, with a crustal thickness estimated to at least 25 km but probably closer to 36 km, has a volume of more than 5 e6km3.
 The maximum extent of the event can, however, be much larger since lavas in several surrounding basins are closely related to the OJP event and probably represent dike swarms associated with the formation of the OJP.
 These swarms or eruptions involved the Ontong Java-Manihiki-Hikurangi plateaus.

+The OJP basaltic basement is four tholeiitic magma series called the Kwaimbaita, Kroenke, Singgalo, and Wairahito.
+All except the Singgalo are isotopically identical so they are likely from the same mantle source.
+It can be assumed that the Singgalo basalts have a different mantle source to the rest.
+The Kwaimbaita basalts are dominant and in stratigraphic series the oldest.